Nshatayu07/WCE_Hackathon-01/README.md

 ## Discription
+##"This is where the recommendation system comes"##

-**Recommendation engine** - In order to control the food wastage we have built the recommendation engine using item based collaborative filtering to recoomend the items which expire early and more in consumption.
+--> In part in order to control the foodwastage, we have built recommendation engine using itemitem based collaborative filtering to recommend the items which expire early and are more in consumption.The items which we see on the screen are the items which are recommended by recommendation system engine and these items are filtered based on their expiry date and the consumption.

-**Dashboard** - dashboard for data analysis where we are showing analysis of data on daily basis for food consumed/donated per day.
+--> In this dashboard we are focusing mainly on the inside food meter shows the wastage of food on daily basis and the ideal view of the consumers will help the engine to see the area of self improvement.We have also shown the type of food preferred both by the donor and the consumer.

+--> We give the donor a list of items to select from based on previous donations.We ask him to share all the necessary details about his donation and push his donation in our inventory.

+-->We strive to effectively reduce the food waste based on our recommended system and data analysis approach.

 **NGO’s : We wish to work with* :*
 Some NGO's Given below with respected mail id.